shahar55/ass1/README.md

 ![ass1UML](https://user-images.githubusercontent.com/84286628/128748450-8dc6c3c3-e27c-4e55-97c1-d9eabba910d1.png)

 ## Requirements
-In Order to run our classifier, you will need to have two csv files:
+In Order to run our classifier, you will need to have two csv files under "resources" folder:

  - *classified.csv* - data set which contains 3 kinds of irises (versicolor, virginica, setosa), for every iris you will need to assign four properties (width, sepal length, sepal width, petal length). this dataset is being use to classify other irises, therefore this dataset will contain all irises with their known type.